programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 \* \* \*\
  Another issue that can be solved with the help of GREL is the problem of records for which the same category is listed twice.
-Take record 41 for instance, whose categories are ‘Models|Botanical specimens|Botanical Specimens|Didactic Displays|Models’.
-The category ‘Models’ appears twice without any good reason, so we want to remove this duplicate.
+Take record 41 for instance, whose categories are 'Models|Botanical specimens|Botanical Specimens|Didactic Displays|Models'.
+The category 'Models' appears twice without any good reason, so we want to remove this duplicate.
 Click the Categories triangle and choose Edit cells, Join multi-valued cells, OK.
 Choose the pipe character as a separator.
 Now the categories are listed